 We know drinking too much alcohol isn’t good for our health – and this includes our immune function.

-Alcohol is a toxin that your body works hard to expel when you drink it.
+Alcohol is a toxin that the body works hard to expel.
 This process takes effort, so while it’s happening, normal immune function is neglected.
-This means that if you regularly drink too much alcohol, your body may struggle to process excess toxins and maintain normal immune system function.
+This means that if you regularly drink a lot of alcohol, your body may struggle to process the excess toxins while maintaining normal immune system function.

 Studies show that drinking large quantities of alcohol can undermine the body’s ability to fight infection and also extend recovery time.
 As a result, heavy drinkers are much more likely to suffer from acute respiratory distress syndrome, liver disease, certain cancers, and pneumonia.

-If you enjoy a glass of wine or an evening whisky, you don’t need to stop altogether, but where possible, you should try to limit your alcohol consumption to 14 units per week (according to the NHS).
-You can find out how to accurately calculate units on the Alchohol Change UK website.
+If you enjoy a glass of wine or an evening whisky, you don’t need to stop altogether, but where possible, you should try to limit your alcohol consumption to no more than 14 units per week.

-You can also find out more about the benefits of cutting back on alcohol and tips on how to do this in our article on the subject.
+You can also find out more about the benefits of cutting back on alcohol and tips on how to do this in our article, here.

 8. Give up smoking

-Cigarette smoke contains carbon monoxide, nicotine, nitrogen oxides, and cadmium – and research has shown that these chemicals interfere with the growth and performance of immune cells like cytokines, T cells, and B cells.
+Cigarette smoke contains carbon monoxide, nicotine, nitrogen oxides, and cadmium – and research has shown that these chemicals interfere with the growth and performance of immune cells.

-Smoking cigarettes also aggravates viral and bacterial infections, particularly post-surgical infections, those that affect the lungs (for example, pneumonia, flu, and tuberculosis), and rheumatoid arthritis.
+Smoking cigarettes also aggravates viral and bacterial infections – in particular post-surgical infections, those that affect the lungs (for example, pneumonia, flu, and tuberculosis), and rheumatoid arthritis.

-If you currently smoke and would like help and support giving up, there are plenty of free, helpful resources that can make it just a little bit easier.
+If you currently smoke and would like help and support giving up, there are plenty of free resources that can make it a little easier.
 Have a look at the NHS stop smoking services to learn more.

 Chronic conditions like asthma, heart disease, and diabetes can impact the immune system and heighten the risk of infection.

-If you have asthma, for example, you’re more susceptible to catching, and suffering serious health consequences from, the flu.
+For example, if you have asthma you’re more susceptible to catching and suffering from the flu.
 Equally, if you have type 2 diabetes and don’t manage your blood sugar properly, this can create a low-level yet chronic inflammatory response that may harm your immune system.

 If you’re living with a chronic condition, it’s important to do everything you can do to manage your symptoms.
 This means taking any medications as directed, staying on top of doctor visits, and trying to practise health-boosting habits.